 Author Biography Information for Lori Martindale

-Interests: Critical Theory, Continental Philosophy, Existentialism, Jacques Derrida and Deconstruction, Avital Ronell, Franz Kafka, Romantic to Modern Poetry, Ancient to Contemporary Comparative World Literature, British Literature, American Literary Studies, including specialization on Edgar Allan Poe, the modernists; Composition / Writing, and Technology.
+Interests: Critical Theory, Continental Philosophy, Existentialism, Jacques Derrida and Deconstruction, Avital Ronell, Franz Kafka, Romantic to Modern Poetry, Ancient to Contemporary Comparative World Literature, British Literature, American Literary Studies, including specialization on Edgar Allan Poe, the modernists; Writing about literature.
 Notable ideas in Leaving: Poetry, Daesthetics, Timelessness: Etymologies of Leaving, Daesthetics, deconstruction of timelessness, poetic language, ontologies of leaving.

 In 2011, as a research fellow at The University of Bristol, England, she worked on chapters of her dissertation on modern poetry, and was awarded an honorary certificate for a seminar from Dr. Luce Irigaray for her work on poetry.
 Lori was one of ten doctoral students chosen from around the world to participate in the fellowship seminar with Dr. Irigaray.